CryptoCoderz/Espers/doc/coding-process.md

 }

 - ANSI/Allman block style
-- 4 space indenting, no tabs
+- 1 tab indenting, no spaces
 - No extra spaces inside parenthesis; please don't do ( this )
-- No space after function names, one space after if, for and while
+- No space after function names, if, for and while

 Variable names begin with the type in lowercase, like nSomeVariable.
 Please don't put the first word of the variable name in lowercase like